The Black TAKEN, featuring Home Depot Man.

 Denzel Washington is retired espionage agent McCall.
 His life looks lonely in a sparse apartment, and his job is routine lower-middle-class, working in a massive franchise hardware store called Home Mart [eye-roll].
 He’s the guy you can ask anything, and he’ll know what aisle it’s on, and he offers a 10% discount on all rakes!… but McCall’s anal retentiveness and eye for detail mask a far greater skill…

 Chloe Grace Moretz is young hooker Teri, whom McCall crosses paths with every night at the same diner.
 He sits and reads a book while she sits open-legged and face-painted like an obvious hooker at the bar.
 But writer Richard Wenk (16 BLOCKS, THE EXPENDABLES 2) makes her a reluctant whore, even though her whole demeanor screams “Take me roughly from behind for cash!”
 She wears ripped short-shorts, lipstick the color of a baboon’s ass in estrus, a bra that pushes her tits into her face to attract customers, yet she flinches when construction workers make kissy noises at her.
+She’s a regular Saint Hooker of Assisi.
 And she’s beholden to the Russian Mob.
 And when her boss orders her on a job, she tries to decline because the client is “a pig.”
 Next day at the diner, Teri has a bruise on her face – because the guy couldn’t be just a pig – he had to be obese and a beater of women as well.
-Don’t mind me while I’m loading the deck, says Wenk.
-So this profession that you’ve been conditioned to decry is painted as sympathetic.
-She’s a regular Saint Hooker of Assisi.
+(Don’t mind me while I’m loading the deck, says Wenk.)

 Denzel has become so good in these avenger roles that we do not question the paucity of thought that went into the movie’s plot, which is hell-bent on being ten other action movies.
 Like Teri, McCall can’t just be a retired killer – no, the point of this whole “Equalizer” thing is that he stands for the little guy, he evens the odds, he – equalizes the stakes.
 So though he is reclusive, he finds time to help a co-worker try to lose weight for a security guard exam; he enacts justice on a robber who holds up his store; is he trying to atone for the sins of his past life by being Mr. Rogers and Liam Neeson and the Powerpuff Girls all at once?